View full guide »

-The courts have interpreted the duty of fair dealing to require that the franchisor enforce the franchise agreement in a manner that takes into account the interests of the franchisee (but not to the exclusion of the franchisor’s interests) without malice or ulterior purpose.
-In effect, the obligation imposes limitations on a franchisor’s discretion in enforcing its strict contractual rights where such exercise negatively impacts the interests of the franchisee.
+The courts have interpreted the duty of fair dealing to require that a franchisor enforce the franchise agreement in a manner that takes into account the interests of the franchisee (but not to the exclusion of the franchisor's interests) without malice or ulterior purpose.
+In effect, the obligation imposes limitations on a franchisor's discretion in enforcing its strict contractual rights where such exercise negatively impacts the interests of the franchisee.
 A breach of the duty of fair dealing is imposed on both the franchisor and a franchisee, and entitles the non-breaching party to claim damages for the breach.

 4. The right of association